<< Short intro to LoC for SEO >>

 - Declaring a Line of Credit insolvent

-At a high level, a lot of responsibility currently lies with the arbiter.
-This means the arbiter must be properly incentivized in order for the marketplace to function correctly.
+At a high level, a lot of responsibility currently lies with the Arbiter.
+This means the Arbiter must be properly incentivized in order for the marketplace to function correctly.
 In the case where Debt DAO is the arbiter, we have a vested interest in the marketplace operating as efficiently as possible.
 However, it is possible to customize the arbiter role and in this case, it is possible to incentivize arbiter actions with profit (via code logic) or offchain agreements between parties.

 Arbiter Risks to Consider